The Holocaust in Italy

-Situation prior to September 8, 1943
+Situation prior to 8 September 1943

 At the beginning of the twentieth century, Jews were a well-integrated minority in Italy.
 They had lived in the country for over two thousand years.
-After Benito Mussolini seized power in 1922, Jews in Fascist Italy initially suffered far less persecution, if any at all, compared to the Jews in Nazi Germany in the lead up to World War II.
+After Benito Mussolini seized power in October 1922 (March on Rome), Jews in Fascist Italy initially suffered far less persecution, if any at all, compared to the Jews in Nazi Germany in the lead up to World War II (aside from the repression used to enforce Fascist rule in general).

 Some Fascist leaders, such as Achille Starace and Roberto Farinacci, were indeed antisemites, but others, such as Italo Balbo, were not, and until 1938 antisemitism was not the official policy of the party.
-Like the rest of Italians, Jews divided between fascists and anti-fascists.
+Like the rest of Italians, Jews were divided between fascists and anti-fascists.
 Some were sympathetic to the regime, joined the party and occupied significant offices and positions in politics and economy (Aldo Finzi, Renzo Ravenna, Margherita Sarfatti, Ettore Ovazza, Guido Jung).
 Others were active in anti-fascist organizations (Carlo Rosselli, Nello Rosselli, Leone Ginzburg, Umberto Terracini).

 In 1938, under the Italian Racial Laws, Italian Jews lost their civil rights, including those to property, education and employment.
 They were removed from government jobs, the armed forces, and public schools (both as teachers and students).
-To escape persecution, around 6,000 Italian Jews emigrated to other countries in 1938-39.
+To escape persecution, around 6,000 Italian Jews emigrated to other countries in 1938–39.
 Among them were intellectuals such as Emilio Segrè, Bruno Rossi, Mario Castelnuovo-Tedesco, Franco Modigliani, Arnaldo Momigliano, Ugo Fano, Robert Fano, and many others.
 Enrico Fermi also moved to the United States, as his wife was Jewish.

-In June 1940, after the outbreak of World War II, the Fascist Italian government opened around 50 concentration camps.
+In September 1939, World War II began.
+In June 1940, when the Wehrmacht won the Battle of France, the Fascist Italian government opened around 50 concentration camps.

 These were used predominantly to hold political prisoners but also around 2,200 Jews of foreign nationality (Italian Jews were not interned).
-The Jews in these camps were treated no differently than political prisoners.
+The Jews in these camps were not treated differently than political prisoners.
 While living conditions and food were often basic, prisoners were not subject to violent treatment.

-The Fascist regime even allowed a Jewish-Italian organization (DELASEM) to operate legally in support of the Jewish internees.
+The Mussolini regime even allowed a Jewish-Italian organization (DELASEM) to operate legally in support of the Jewish internees.

 Conditions for non-Jews were much worse.
 Italian authorities perceived that imprisoned Roma were used to a harsh life, and they received much lower food allowances and more basic accommodation.

-After the occupation of Greece and Yugoslavia in 1941, Italy opened concentration camps in its occupation zones there.
+After the Wehrmacht had occupated Yugoslavia and Greece in April 1941, Italy opened concentration camps in its occupation zones there.
 These held a total of up to 150,000 people, mostly Slavs.
 Living conditions were very harsh, and the mortality rates in these camps far exceeded those of the camps in Italy.